 Presented by Stephan Sand (DLR)

 A question was asked whether it means that 11bd devices will implement FTM EDCA since it says that FTM EDCA does not need 11bd changes on slide 5.
-The presenter answered that this method will be mandatory for 11bd devices, so no further changes are required.
+The presenter answered that if this method will be mandatory for 11bd devices, no further changes are required.

-A question was asked whether measurement report will be reported immediately without delay.
-The presenter answered that all exchanges will be done in one TXOP.
-A following comment was made that the requirements of all 11bd devices supporting NTB ranging, and supporting immediate measurement feedback are too high.
+A question was asked whether measurement report for NTB ranging will be reported immediately without delay.
+The presenter answered that low latency for NTB ranging will be achieved if all exchanges will be done in one TXOP.
+A following comment was made that the requirements of all 11bd devices supporting NTB ranging and supporting immediate measurement feedback are too high.
+The presenter agrees that the requirements are high and that while a non-immediate measurement feedback reduces these requirements it also increases the latency

 A question was asked whether Passive NTB is defined in NGV.
-The presenter answered that it is just an additional step to do timing exchanges between vehicles.
-A following comment was made that no such protocol and devices are not existing in 11bd right now, and we need to define new device type.
+The presenter answered that if NTB ranging is implemented the RSTA and ISTA would have to exchange LMRs and LCI reports to enable stations to obtain their relative position passively.
+A following comment was made that such protocols and devices are not existing in 11az right now and we would need to define these messages in 11bd.
+The presenter clarifies that the LMR and LCI report messages are already defined in 11az

 A comment was made that the presentation is very useful.
 A following question was asked whether specific LTF training sequence is needed for FTM EDCA.
-A commenter answered that FTM frames does not have to use the specific LTF training sequence, and it is receiver implementation specific.
+A commenter answered that FTM frames do not use a specific LTF training sequence, and it is receiver implementation specific, which sequences are used for estimating the TOA.

 A question was asked why no need for advertisement regarding Mandatory vs Optional Ranging types.
-The presenter answered that if we know it is NGV device, then it can do NTB ranging, hence no need for advertisement.
+The presenter answered that if NTB ranging is mandatory for every NGV device, then every NGV device can do NTB ranging, hence no need for advertisement.

 SPs will be run after the other related presentation is presented.